sciZer0/7/v/README.md

   <img src="/assets/images/nokia.png"/>
 </p>

 The Bitcoin token might have a perpetual life — not the leadership but just a life — only as a native, wrapped token on an advanced blockchain — bridged, of course, through a native trustless bridge.

-This Bitcoin token might be really-fungible, really-fast and with all the fundamental problems solved.
+This Bitcoin token might be really-fungible, really-fast, without those flaws and with all the fundamental problems solved.

+Specifically, the Vote blockchain would be good for this as a revolutionary, advanced blockchain.

 <h1>CONCLUSION</h1>